Higashi-Kanagawa Station: History

 Higashi-Kanagawa Station opened on 23 September 1908, as a joint use station on the Japanese Government Railways (JGR) Tōkaidō Main Line (the predecessor to JNR) and the privately owned Yokohama Railway Line (which connected Yokohama Station with Hachiōji Station.
 A spur line for freight operations to Umikanagawa Station (closed in 1959) was established on December 10, 1911.
 The Keihin Electric Train (the forerunner to the Keihin-Tōhoku Line) began operations from Higashi-Kanagawa from December 20, 1914.
 The Yokohama Railway Line was nationalized on 1 October 1917.
 With the privatization of JNR on 1 April 1987, the station came under the operational control of JR East.

-Station numbering was introduced on 20 August 2016 with Higashi-Kanagawa being assigned station number JK13 for the Keihin-Tohoku Line and JH13 for the Yokohoma Line.
+Station numbering was introduced on 20 August 2016 with Higashi-Kanagawa being assigned station number JK13 for the Keihin-Tohoku Line and JH13 for the Yokohama Line.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 37,577 passengers daily (boarding passengers only).

 The daily average passenger figures (boarding passengers only) for previous years are as shown below.